 The bottom line is that nothing good can come out of the practice – so why bother?

 The Choice is Ours

 Design is something that should always be open to criticism.
-But there is a stark difference between viewing someone else’s work in a constructive or destructive fashion.
+But there is a stark difference between viewing someone else’s work constructively or destructively.

-Choosing a destructive form of critique is more about attempting to lift ourselves up at the expense of someone else.
-Even if the other person doesn’t know about it, there’s still a cost.
+Choosing a destructive form of critique is more about attempting to uplift ourselves at the expense of someone else.
+Even if the other party doesn’t know about it, there’s still a cost.
 It comes in the form of taking ourselves out of the right frame of mind.

 The great thing is that we all have a choice in the matter.
-Hopefully, we’ll make the right one.
+Let’s make the right one.

 - Tips for Building Charity & Non-profit Websites